rocjs/roc/docs/Commands.md

 The property name `command` is reserved and should not be used as the name for a command group or command.

 ### String command
 A string command is a string that will managed as if it was typed into the terminal directly.
 Great for creating aliases to other commands.
-Does not work exactly as one would run things in a terminal but `&` and `&&` can be used to chain commands together.
+Uses [`spawn-command`](https://github.com/mmalecki/spawn-command) internally meaning that the command will be launched in either `cmd.exe` or `/bin/sh`.
+By default will the `node_modules/.bin` for a extension be added making it easy to proxy CLI tools to Roc projects.

 This feature is experimental in it’s current state and will be improved going forward.

 String commands uses [execute](/docs/API.md#execute) internally.

+Tip: You can provide additional arguments to a command in Roc that is using a string command by using `--`.

 ### Function command
 The function will be invoked with an object called `commandObject`.